-Under-occupying B: You live in a social related property and your current home has two or more bedrooms nor at has your end.
+Under-occupying B: You live in a social rented property and your current home has two or more bedrooms more than you need.
 We will calculate how many extra bedrooms you have by comparing the number in your current home and the number we have assessed you as needing.
 You will only receive this level of priority if you are looking to move to a property that has two or more fewer bedrooms than you currently have.